dany1061/3os.org/src/index.md

     * Auto Login Without Password at Boot
     * Add Program to Startup - Windows 7, 8, 10 & Servers
     * Reboot or Shutdown Windows From Command Line (CMD)

-!!! info "16/10/18 Markdown CheatSheet Initial Release"
-    I've made new section __[Markdown CheatSheet](/markdownCheatSheet/welcome "Markdown CheatSheet")__ It Replaced the old __help__ section.
-I've been working on this for few good hours to make it as easy to use.
-Hope you all can enjoy it and use it to make this site even better.

 !!! warning ""
     Full Changelog & Commits to the _3os Project_ can be found [here](CHANGELOG.md "Full CHANGELOG")